Looking for a relaxed, fun way to learn this summer?

 Spark curiosity in kids to find out more about ocean currents, like the East Australian Current, and how they are formed.
 This ocean currents science experiment is a fun way to see currents form right before your child’s eyes.

-Head outside and learn how to raise a few native butterflies from the caterpillars in your very own backyard.
+Head outside and learn how to raise beautiful native butterflies from the caterpillars in your very own backyard with this step-by-step backyard butterfly activity.

 Is a childhood, really a childhood without making a Mentos/soda explosion?
 I think not.
 The best thing about this experiment is that scientists aren’t exactly sure what causes the explosion.
 This leaves room for hypothesis and research for your kids.

 Kids can explore chilly science experiments on a warm summer day.
-This makes a fun way to cool down and learn about science while playing.
-Kids will love this.
+This Ice Volcano Experiment is a great way to cool down and learn about science while playing.

 Learn about centrifugal force while building this simple pump.
 It will help kids understand machines such as washing machines and vacuums.